tdop/tdop.github.io/README.md

 *Top Down Operator Precedence*.

-A PDF copy of the original paper was freely available from `hall.org.ua`, but it recently went offline.
-It can [still be accessed via the Wayback Machine][1].
+A PDF copy of the original paper was freely available from `hall.org.ua`, but it went offline sometime around 2017.
+The repo includes a copy, which we were able to obtain [via the Wayback Machine][1].

 Remastered by [Carl Smith][2], [Brian Campbell][3], [David Majda][4],
 [Corentin Smith][5], [Brett Handley][6], [Kauê Rodrigues][7],